- Publications and resources

 Safety checks at eight NSW aerodromes

-Special flight safety checks are being carried out at eight NSW aerodromes in late February 2015.
+Special flight path safety checks are being carried out at eight NSW aerodromes in early December 2018.

-The checks are being conducted for the Civil Aviation Safety Authority to make sure flight paths at the aerodromes continue to be safe.
+The checks are being conducted by the Civil Aviation Safety Authority to make sure instrument procedure flight paths at the aerodromes continue to operate safely.

-NSW aerodromes being checked between 22 February and 1 March 2015 are:
+NSW aerodromes being checked on 14 and 15 February are:

 Local residents may notice an uncommon flying pattern, but this is to make sure obstacles are accurately marked on charts and no new obstacles exist.
 Obstacles can be towers, trees, masts or buildings that can be a danger to aircraft.